Two Orangeburg County residents die of coronavirus

-Two Orangeburg County residents have died of the coronavirus, according to figures released Sunday by the S.C.
+Two more Orangeburg County residents have died of coronavirus, according to figures released Thursday by the S.C.
 Department of Health and Environmental Control.

-In addition, 11 more Orangeburg County residents have tested positive for the coronavirus, along with two more Bamberg County residents and one more Calhoun County resident.
+In addition, eight more Orangeburg County residents have tested positive for the coronavirus, along with nine Bamberg County residents and one Calhoun County resident.

 The totals by county are: